 These differences potentially yield significantly higher returns to passive fund investors.

 A leader in passively managed funds is Dimensional Fund Advisors (DFA).

-Although it is the 6th largest manager in the world, I like to think of it as the best fund manager in the world that you have never heard of.
+I like to think of it as the best fund manager in the world that you have never heard of.

 That’s because big institutions, college endowments and professional advisers who understand the data are busy loading up.